CANOE RACING

 Hoe Waka

-Canoe Slalom - McLaren Falls Park, McLaren Falls Road, Lower Kaimai, Tauranga
+McLaren Falls Park, Lower Kaimai, Tauranga (Practice Day and Canoe Slalom)

 $80.00 per paddler (NZ$)

-The entry fee includes both the Canoe Slalom and Canoe Racing events, although paddlers can choose to only compete in one or the other if they prefer.
+The entry fee covers participation in both the Canoe Slalom and Canoe Racing events.
+Paddlers may choose to take part in one or both disciplines.

 Entries Open